 After setting the correct time and date, the NET::ERR_CERT_AUTHORITY_INVALID error in Edge should be fixed.

 - Press Windows + S, enter Internet Options, and then click on the relevant search result.

 - Go to the Security tab and then click Trusted sites.
 Now, lower the Security level for this zone to Medium-low.

 - Click Apply and OK to save changes.

 - Restart your browser and check if the issue is resolved.

-- To do that, open Internet Options and go to Security tab.
-Now you need to do the following:
+- To do that, open Internet Options and go to the Security tab.

 - Click the Custom level button.